Detox isn’t something you just do in a one-week “cleanse.” Your liver is busy detoxing 365 days a year. So you need to support it every day.

 On top of that, sometimes the intermediate molecules from Phase 1 liver detoxification are more dangerous or reactive than the original substances.

-Some of these intermediates can bind to your DNA, possibly acting as carcinogens.
+Some of these intermediates can bind to your DNA.
 And some may bind to proteins, potentially triggering an unwanted immune response.
 (4)

 You want to minimize liver damage during detox.
 So, you need to move the intermediate molecules to Phase 2 of liver detox efficiently.
 One way to do that is to minimize your exposure to toxins.
 That could help prevent driving Phase 1 too hard.
 (1, 4)